Synchronization in Anonymous Networks Under Arbitrary Dynamics: Analysis

-The \synchronizer -Synchronizer consists of two actions, \textsc{Handshake} and \textsc{ExecuteSynch}, with exactly one of them being enabled for a node at any stage.
-Before we proceed, we define the notion of a {\em valid persistent neighbor} of node $u$ for a phase $i$ at stage $t$, which informally can be described as a valid neighbor $v$ of $u$ at the start of phase $i$ such that the edge $(u,v)$ is continuously connected to $u$ until stage $t$ is still in phase $i$. \synchronizer ($\synchAlgo$) always works on the set of valid persistent neighbors at stage $t$, be it when considering the neighborhood of a node in Line~\ref{algline:phaseEqualLoop} or in the guards of the two actions.
+We now prove the formal guarantees of the \synchronizer -Synchronizer.
+For clarity of exposition, we annotate phase-related variables (e.g., $P, F$) with the {\em superscript} $i$ to indicate their state {\em once they are initialized in phase $i$}, and other state-related variables (e.g., $\texttt{phase},\texttt{ack},\texttt{block},D,\tilde D$) with the {\em subscript} $t$ to indicate their state {\em at the start of stage} $t$.
+We define the notion of a {\em valid persistent neighbor} of node $u$ for a phase $i$ at stage $t$, which informally can be described as a valid neighbor $v$ of $u$ at the start of phase $i$ which stays connected to $u$ through to stage $t$.

 \begin{definition}[Valid Persistent Neighbors] For two nodes $u$ and $v$ and $i\geq 0$, \begin{enumerate} \item[\bf a.]
 If $v.phase_{t{(u,i)}} \leq u.phase_{t{(u,i)}}=i$ and $v$ was continuously connected to one of the ports $\ell$ of $u$ for all $r\in [t_{(u,i)},t]$ (i.e., $v \in (u.P^i\setminus u.\tilde D_t)$).
 Then $v$ is said to be a {\em valid persistent neighbor} of $u$ at stage $t$ of phase $i$.